Milica Mićić Dimovska: Characters

-Dimovka's main characters are usually women experiencing the disconnect between progress for the country and progress for the individual.
+Dimovska's main characters are usually women experiencing the disconnect between progress for the country and progress for the individual.
 However, rather than using women as a literary device, Mićić Dimovska examines their lives for the sake of illustrating the reality of their experiences.
 Usually the protagonists are working, middle-class women living in an urban setting.
 Often, the story revolves around the main characters' familial ties.
 An important theme is how these women deal with the lasting patriarchy and the roles to which society forces women to conform.
-She often gives her characters sharp observational skill.
+She often gives her characters sharp observational skills.
 Starting with the body, her characters are acutely aware of themselves, their surroundings, and of the climate they are in.

 Books

+Mićić Dimovska wrote several collections of short stories: Priče o ženi (Stories about a Woman), 1972; Poznanici (Acquaintances), 1980; Odmrzavanje (Defrosting), 1991; U Procepu (In the Cleft), 1999.
+Her novels include: Utvare (Phantoms), 1987; Poslednji zanosi MSS (The Last Ecstasies of MSS), 1996; Mrena (The Cataract), 2002; Utočište (Refuge), 2005.

 The Cataract

 Set in Novi Sad in the 1999, The Cataract is set in a Serbian society amidst great change.
 The Yugoslav succession was concluding, the Kosovo crisis was developing, and NATO was about to bomb Serbia.
 The novel is written through the perspective of a host of characters who, in some way or another, all represent some way in which Serbians are blind to crisis.
-However, Mićić Dimovka is not necessarily only interested in historical significance, she is most interested in the individual lives of Serbians in this time.
+However, Mićić Dimovska is not necessarily only interested in historical significance, she is most interested in the individual lives of Serbians in this time.
 The Cataract shows many people and explores their realities, giving the reader great insight into what life was really like for some people, and why, maybe, broader social behavior was the way it was.
 This is all displayed through individuals and their familial lives, their relationships with themselves, their friends, their government, etc. The characters in the novel fall into three main categories: members of the new-money class, members of political opposition, and normal "bystanders".